 Perhaps you’ve found yourself looking for the best pellet you can buy only to be saddened when carbon-rich, sooty crud is caked to your burn chamber or almost completely unburned pellets litter your ash pan.
 Soot on your heat exchanger is bad because it’s an insulator and keeps precious heat from transferring from the burn chamber to your room with any efficiency.
 But it also tells a tale of incomplete combustion.
 Unburned pellets in your ash pan often signifies your feed rate is too high and smothering out some flame.
+Turning down the feed rate can make this problem go away.
+Making sure you heating element isn’t past its lifespan is also a good thing to check at this time.
 In both the cases you have incomplete combustion and the fix could be as simple as air.
-(In the case of feed rate, this only really applies once you’ve turned that down all the way.
-If the problem persists, it’s highly likely that it’s an air issue.)

 So the solution to the problem posited at the beginning of this section could simply be that you’re too low in oxygen for a healthy fire to burn.
 The difference in oxygen content of your air is the same difference between short, excited, and dancing flames that say your stove is tuned up like a NASCAR engine and the long, lazy flames that scream, “Inefficiency!” right in your face.
 That means the it’s also the difference between complete combustion of your pellets and mounds of cleaning your burn chamber and heat exchanger to accompany all of the frustration of not “finding the right pellet” that you’ve created for yourself.
 Now granted, we can’t control the air temp when it’s in the shoulder seasons and 40 degrees outside, but that air is definitely still better than the 70 degree air inside.

 ***I’ve heard some people claim that they don’t care about the oxygen content of air, they don’t want to have cold air in their burn chamber because they have to waist heat to get that colder air up to temp.
 I say that’s a silly statement.
 While it is definitely true that chemical reactions take place more rapidly in a warmer solution, that doesn’t apply directly here.
 This reaction is taking place only when oxygen comes into contact with carbon from the wood with enough heat to activate the process and warmer air would certainly circulate around the wood more quickly.
 But since a fan is blowing the air over the wood, air is circulating at a fixed rate and the concentration of oxygen matters far, far more than the temperature of said oxygen.
-Besides, a wood fire in your fireplace clocks in between 1200 and 1500 degrees F. Do you really think that your stove fire temp cares if the air it’s eating is 50 degrees cooler than in your home?
+Even if the fan was not a part of this conversation, have you ever had a campfire outside in winter?
+Bet it burned a heck of a lot faster than in summer.
+And it wasn’t because you had to heat up the cold wood either.
+A wood fire in your fireplace clocks in between 1200 and 1500 degrees F. Do you really think that your stove fire temp cares if the air it’s eating is 50 degrees cooler than in your home?
 As they say every Monday night during football season, “C’Mon, Maaan!”***